au-ts/sddf/docs/network/network.md

 All data regions are broken into buffers of a fixed size of 2048 bytes (the minimum size required to hold the ethernet MTU with the power of two constraint).
-Since data regions must always be mapped into two address spaces, buffers are always referenced using *offsets into data regions* rather than virtual addresses.
-Components can use this offset to calculate a virtual since each queue only holds references to buffers from a single region.
+Since data regions must always be mapped into two address spaces, it is simpler to use *offsets into data regions* rather than component specific virtual addresses.
+Components can use offsets to calculate virtual addresses since each queue only holds buffers from a single region.

-The only exception to this rule is the pair of queues shared between the Tx virtualiser and the driver, since these queues hold buffers from each client's Tx DMA region.
-This does not pose a problem, as in this case the virtualisers use IO addresses instead of offsets.
-This allows the driver to pass these addresses directly to the hardware without having knowledge of the underlying data regions.
-When buffers are returned to clients, the Tx virtualiser can determine their owner by comparing their address to the bounds of each client's DMA region.
+The only exception to this rule are the queues shared between the Tx virtualiser and the driver, which hold all client's buffers.
+When buffers are enqueued in these queues, their IO address is used by adding their offset to the IO address of the underlying region.
+This allows the driver to pass IO addresses directly to the hardware without having knowledge of the underlying data regions.
+When buffers are returned to clients, the Tx virtualiser can determine their owner by comparing their IO address to the bounds of each client's DMA region.

 ### Network queues